Last Updated on July 7, 2023

 They need to be properly looked after in warm climates to avoid over-exertion as they cannot regulate their temperatures correctly.
 This is particularly the case with long-haired Frenchies whose extra fluff keeps them even warmer.

-The long-haired French Bulldog has the same exercise needs as the short-haired version of this breed.
+The long-haired Frenchie has the same exercise needs as the short-haired version of this breed.
 This brachycephalic breed doesn’t need a lot of exercise and a daily short walk should be sufficient for your dog.

 In fact, due to their short snouts, these dogs should not be exercised excessively, particularly in hot weather.